zencart/documentation/content/user/Modules/coupons.md

 ## Creating Coupons

-Now, in your Admin area, you have a menu item entitled "Gift Certificates/Coupons".
+Now, in your Admin area, you have a menu item entitled "Discounts".
 Click on the Coupon Admin option.

 Next, you create a coupon by clicking Insert.
 (Or Edit to edit an existing coupon.)
 Fill in the details.